Camps, Retreats and Other Events

 Aflac Cancer Center Events

 - Beyond the Cure

-On Saturday, July 28, 2012, adolescent and young adult survivors and their parents are invited to a free, half-day conference to learn about puberty and fertility after cancer.
+On Saturday, March 7, 2015, adolescent and young adult survivors and their parents are invited to a free, half-day conference to learn about wellness and quality of life.

 - Navigating the School System Seminar